Confronting a Prejudicial Aversion to the Historic Extent of the Ancient Jewish State

 And the Roman civilization did not decline or collapse anywhere near the first century, let alone in their confrontation with the feisty and overconfident first century Hebrew warriors.

-Nobody can explain it from a Scriptural, historical or even logical standpoint because it is purely imaginary and fanciful—as if the events of Revelation 20:1-4 happened, basically, fifty days after Jesus arose from the dead (!!!), and the events in Revelation 20:7-15 happened in A.D.70.
+Nobody can explain it from a Scriptural, historical, or even logical standpoint because it is purely imaginary and fanciful—as if the events of Revelation 20:1-4 happened, basically, fifty days after Jesus rose from the dead (!!!), and the events in Revelation 20:7-15 happened in A.D.70.